 How do you attract professionals to Ecuador?

 Schlumberger has always valued its human resources.
-Our company believes in training and promoting from within.
+We believe in training and promoting from within.
 We recruit locally, and offer all the necessary training to develop our employees to their full capabilities.
 We will continue this strategy in Ecuador, and increase the amount of local talent at our company.
 We have specific programs and centers where we train people in different areas of the industry and in the various services we provide.
 We also carry out training courses abroad, where people from different areas and backgrounds educate our employees.
 Attracting the right professionals is a challenge, and Schlumberger aims to keep recruiting the best talent from local universities.

 What is your outlook for the company in Ecuador?